 Without hesitation, you must be prepared to enter the most treacherous conditions to provide recovery and relief to those in need.
-That could involve jumping from hundreds of feet out of helicopters into the ocean.
+That could involve jumping out of helicopters into the ocean.
 Utilizing your search and rescue swimming skills to ensure safety.
 Or using evasion, resistance and escape techniques to save those in need.

 Some of the many duties you may have as an AIRR include:

 - Saving pilots of downed aircraft, people aboard stranded or capsized vessels at sea, or even hikers and mountain climbers in danger on land